goodoldneon/json-schema-to-python/README.md

 ## Known Limitations

-### `id` is required

-This is primarily to simplify the library.
-It isn't impossible to avoid using `id`, but the extra complexity doesn't seem worthwhile.

-The primary reason for this decision is to avoid messy class name issues.
-For example, if you had schemas in `#properties/foo/Thing` and `#properties/bar/Thing` then what would you call each? `FooThing` and `BarThing`?
-And what would happen if you had another schema whose `id` was already `FooThing`?
-Adding class name magic is a can of worms, so it seems best to avoid it by using explicit class names via `id`.

 ### Nested `object` schemas just become type `dict`

 This is because Mypy doesn't support anonymous `TypedDict`s (see [this discussion](https://github.com/python/mypy/issues/9884)).